-The UCSF Division of Geriatrics is excited to announce the third annual Geriatrics Scholarship Award Summit open to ACGME interns and residents in Internal Medicine or Family Medicine.
+The UCSF Division of Geriatrics is excited to announce the fourth annual Geriatrics Scholarship Award Summit open to ACGME interns and residents in Internal Medicine or Family Medicine.
 The goal of the Award is to stimulate interest in a career in academic geriatrics by recognizing residents’ scholarly or research achievements in aging or geriatrics.
 Each award carries with it a cash prize of $500 plus a stipend to cover travel and lodging in San Francisco to present their work at a special award summit.

 - Applicants must currently be house officers in any year of training at an ACGME accredited program in internal medicine or family medicine.
 Because the goal of the award is to identify interns and residents who have a burgeoning interest in geriatrics residents who are already committed to a specific geriatrics fellowship program are not eligible.